-- Appendix 1 sets out the company's statement of general business principles, determining the main areas of responsibility and principles followed by the company in its activities. - Appendix 2 provides locations of information centres and contact details of the company CLO representatives. - Appendix 3 provides contact information for distribution of SIMDP information materials. - Appendix 4 provides a summary of non-governmental and community organisations which have been involved to date. - Appendix 5 lists the existing stakeholders in Japan, in particular, on the island of Hokkaido. - Appendix 6 provides the list of abbreviations used in this document.
+- Appendix 1 sets out the company's statement of general business principles, determining the main areas of responsibility and principles followed by the company in its activities. - Appendix 2 provides locations of information centres and contact details of the company CLO representatives. - Appendix 3 provides contact information for distribution of SIMDP information materials. - Appendix 4 provides a summary of non-governmental and community organisations. - Appendix 5 lists the existing stakeholders in Japan, in particular, on the island of Hokkaido. - Appendix 6 provides the list of abbreviations used in this document.

 Sakhalin Energy will update this plan on an annual basis or as required to take into account feedback from stakeholders consulted.
-This is the 12th edition of the PCDP, which has been updated to include more recent consultation strategies and activities.
+This is the 13th edition of the PCDP, which has been updated to include more recent consultation strategies and activities.